INTRODUCTION

 expression of love for us on the cross.
 No doubt, being a member of a religious

-congregation called the Congregation of the Passion, commonly known as the
+congregation called the Congregation of the Passion of Jesus Christ, commonly

-because it discerned legitimate correspondences between two sets of events,
+successful because it discerned legitimate correspondences between two sets of

-whereas allegory was the name given to arbitrary nonliteral
+events, whereas allegory was the name given to arbitrary non-literal exercises

-exercises in which no convincing link was discovered between the original event
+in which no convincing link was discovered between the original event and its

 I've always loved symbols and my rich imagination